 I think it would, Sean.

-And I think if he puts together a strong set of principles, not just build the wall, but here's how I will rebuild the economy, here's how I will make sure America is safe from attack, we'll take the fight to the the terrorists, I think that would give him a really fresh start and a new opportunity to get a lot of more people engaged and interested in his candidacy.
+I think that would give him a really fresh start and a new opportunity to get a lot more people engaged and interested in his candidacy.

-All right, so how does this impact Ron Hillary's choice?
+So how does this impact Ron Hillary's choice?

 How does she react to all of this?

-The Democratic Party I noticed today they're having a hard time coming out with their talking points about Mike Pence because there's not a lot of dirt on him.
+The Democratic Party, I noticed today they're having a hard time coming out with their talking points about Mike Pence because there's not a lot of dirt on him.

 And he was vetted very well.